<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 increased number of inspections from the Norwegian Labour Inspection Authorities

-Working hours in Norway – increased number of inspections
+Be aware: Working hours in Norway are subject to inspections

 The Labour Inspection Authority shall have free access at all times to any premises subject to the Act.
 If subject to an inspection, you are also required to provide the authorities with all information deemed necessary to perform the inspection.
 Such information can include timesheets, payslips, employment contracts etc.